Christopher Abbott

-Christopher Jacob Abbott (born February 10, 1986) is an American actor.
-He is known for his work in independent films.
-In 2011, Abbott made his feature film debut in Martha Marcy May Marlene and his Broadway debut in the revival of the play The House of Blue Leaves.
-Abbott received a nomination for the Independent Spirit Award for Best Male Lead for the drama film James White (2015).
+Christopher Jacob Abbott (born February 10, 1986) is an American actor known for his work in film, television, and theater.
+His accolades include a nomination for the Independent Spirit Award for Best Male Lead for the film James White (2015), a Golden Globe Award nomination for the Hulu miniseries Catch-22 (2019), and a nomination for the Tony Award for Best Featured Actor in a Play for portraying Biff Loman in the Broadway revival of Death of a Salesman (2026).

-He portrayed astronaut David Scott in the biographical drama film First Man (2018), and had further supporting roles in the films A Most Violent Year (2014), It Comes at Night (2017), Possessor (2020), Black Bear (2020), and Poor Things (2023), and the titular character in the horror film Wolf Man (2025).
-Abbott portrayed Capt.
-Yossarian in the Hulu miniseries Catch-22 (2019) for which he earned a Golden Globe Award nomination.
-He also acted in the HBO series Girls (2012–2016), the USA Network series The Sinner (2017), and the Apple TV+ series The Crowded Room (2023).
+On television, he had his breakout in 2012 with a recurring role in the HBO series Girls.
+In 2026, he stars in the Netflix limited series adaptation of East of Eden.
+His film roles include Sweet Virginia (2017), First Man (2018), Black Bear (2020), Possessor (2020), On the Count of Three (2021), Sanctuary (2022), Poor Things (2023), and Wolf Man (2025).

-Early life
+Early life and education

-Abbott was born in Greenwich, Connecticut, the son of Anna (née Servidio) and Orville Abbott.
+Christopher Jacob Abbott was born on February 10, 1986, in Greenwich, Connecticut.
+His mother is Anna (née Servidio) and his father is Orville Abbott.
 He has an older sister, Christina.

-Abbott's father was born in the Caribbean and his maternal grandmother Angelina was born in Rosà, a town in the province of Vicenza in Italy.
-He has described himself as being a "Euro-mutt", with distant Portuguese and Eastern European ancestry.
-He spent his early years in Chickahominy, a working-class, heavily Italian-American neighborhood in Greenwich, and grew up in Stamford.
-Abbott worked at a local video store and at his friend's wine store.
-He attended Norwalk Community College shortly before he began studying acting at HB Studio.
-He moved to New York City in 2006 to be closer to school.
+Abbott's father was born in Saint Vincent and the Grenadines in the Caribbean.
+His mother is of Italian descent.
+His maternal grandmother Angelina was born in Rosà, a town in the province of Vicenza in Italy.
+He also has distant Portuguese and Eastern European ancestry.
+In his early years he lived in Chickahominy, a working-class, heavily Italian American neighborhood in Greenwich, and grew up in Stamford.

+In Connecticut, Abbott worked at a local video store and at his friend's wine store.
+He attended Norwalk Community College in Norwalk, Connecticut, where he took his first acting class.
+He then began studying acting at HB Studio in Greenwich Village in Manhattan, New York.
+He moved to New York City in 2006 to be closer to school and pursue acting.